nycnewman/ex-canton-gdpr/README.md

   2. Data Controller can invites other parties through InviteParty choice
   3. Invited parties can accept invite by providing their public key in a Registered Identity record
   4. Data Controller creates an EncryptionKey contract with a wrapped copy of a Data Encryption Key (DEK)
-  5. Automation distrbutes copies of the DEK to the IdentityGroup membership, wrapped with the public key of invited parties.
+  5. Automation distributes copies of the DEK to the IdentityGroup membership, wrapped with the public key of invited parties.
 This is stored in SharedKey records, one per IdentityGroup and invited party
   6. Data Controller can create DataSubject records with encrypted copies of the private data.
 The encryption uses AES256 symmetric encryption and an IV is generated for each copy of private data
   7. Each invited party can download the DataSubject data and decrypt the data by obtaining the DEK using their private key
   8. Parties who have visibility to the DataSubject contract but are not in the IdentityGroup cannot decrypt the encrypted data set